SerinaNya/Bing-Api/README.md

 This API can catch daily picture from Bing.com,and can open this picture.
 Using PHP 5.2.0+,with JSON.
 ## Feature
-<li>Lite,small,easy,simple,U know,code only 15 lines!
+<li>Lite,small,easy,simple,U know,code only 9 lines!(10 lines,9 sloc)
 <li>Best with Wallpaper Engine.
 <li>Used HTTP 302 status code,using HTTPS.
 <li>Download once,run everywhere,enjoy always.